-5.2 FACULTY OF SCIENCE
+6.2 FACULTY OF SCIENCE

-Science at the University of Melbourne is the most highly ranked Faculty of Science in Australia.
-Science is defined by its research excellence in the physical and life sciences and is at the forefront of research addressing major societal issues from climate change to disease.
+The Faculty of Science at the University of Melbourne is the most highly ranked Faculty of Science in Australia.
+The Science Faculty is defined by its research excellence in the physical and life sciences and is at the forefront of research addressing major societal issues from climate change to disease.
 Our discoveries help build an understanding of the world around us.